 Billed as one of the most beautiful villages in France, Yvoire is on a peninsula on the southern shore of Lake Geneva.

 It was fortified in the 14th century, and today retains its medieval architecture.
 Enjoy its cafes, craft shops and beautiful views out across the lake.
 The turreted castle, which sits right on the edge of the lake, is private, but its beautiful garden is open to the public.

 The medieval town of Annecy lies on the southern end of Lake Annecy, said to be the cleanest lake in Europe.

-The canals that run through the town are reminiscent of Venice, and the lakeside beaches are a perfect place for a swim, a picnic, or watersports.
-If you time your visit well, you may catch one of the many markets - local produce, antiques, bric-a-brac.
-If you’ve time, catch a boat and visit one of the spectacular lakeside villages such as Talloire, Veyrier or Menthon St Bernard.
+The canals that run through the town are reminiscent of Venice, and the lakeside beaches are a perfect place for a swim, a picnic, or water sports.
+If you time your visit well, you may catch one of the many markets — local produce, antiques, or bric-a-brac.
+If you have time, catch a boat and visit one of the spectacular lakeside villages such as Talloires, Veyrier or Menthon-St-Bernard.